Ketosis: What It Is, the Science Behind It, and When It Works Best

 Why the Keto Diet Can Backfire: Cortisol, Gluconeogenesis, and Blood Sugar Spikes

-When carbohydrate intake drops very low, the body perceives this as an energy deficit or starvation signal.
-In response, the hypothalamic-pituitary-adrenal (HPA) axis activates — releasing cortisol and, to a lesser degree, adrenaline (epinephrine).
-These hormones are designed to mobilize stored energy to protect the brain and maintain blood sugar when food is scarce.
+When carbohydrate intake drops very low, the body may interpret this as an energy deficit or starvation signal—especially if the change is abrupt or layered on top of existing stress.
+In response, the hypothalamic-pituitary-adrenal (HPA) axis activates, releasing cortisol and, to a lesser degree, adrenaline (epinephrine).

-• Stimulating gluconeogenesis— the production of new glucose in the liver from amino acids, glycerol (from fat breakdown), and lactate when glycogen stores run low.
+• Stimulating gluconeogenesis—the production of new glucose in the liver from amino acids, glycerol (from fat breakdown), and lactate when glycogen stores are low

 • Increasing lipolysis (fat breakdown)